-The production from a Danish biorefinery sector would for the 10 million tonnes of biomass correspond to roughly 20 % of our current consumption of natural gas or 30-50 % of our petrol and diesel consumption.
-Feed protein would constitute an additional production line.
-The final levels will, however, depend on the development of the technology.
+The production from a Danish biorefinery sector using 10 million tonnes of biomass correspond to roughly 20 % of our current consumption of natural gas or 30-50 % of our petrol and diesel consumption.
+Feed protein would be an addition to our protein supply.
+The final levels will, however, depend on the technology development.